k-box/k-box/readme.md

 # K-Box

-Web-based management system for documents and videos with a comfortable full content search.
-It connects easily to the K-Link services.
+The digital tool for projects in the field: Web-based application to manage documents, images, videos and geodata.
+It contains a full content search, a translated interface into several languages and it connects easily to the K-Link services.

 ![K-Box Logo](./public/k-box-logo.png)